docker/docs/ee/ucp/admin/install/install-on-azure.md

 components could be deployed in a second Azure Resource Group.
 - All UCP Nodes (Managers and Workers) need to be attached to the same Azure Subnet.
-- All UCP (Managers and Workers) need to be tagged in Azure with the tag `Orchestrator=Kubernetes:1.8.11`.
+- All UCP (Managers and Workers) need to be tagged in Azure with the `Orchestrator` tag.
+Note the value for this tag is the Kubernetes version number in the format `Orchestrator=Kubernetes:x.y.z`.
+This value may change in each UCP release.
+To find the relevant version please see the UCP [Release Notes](../../release-notes).
+For example for UCP 3.0.6 the tag would be `Orchestrator=Kubernetes:1.8.15`.
 - The Azure Computer Name needs to match the Node Operating System's Hostname.
 Note this applies to the FQDN of the host including domain names.
 - An Azure Service Principal with `Contributor` access to the Azure Resource